Drug and Alcohol Policy

 The Vice President of Students Services may require the student to successfully finish a drug abuse program sponsored by an approved private or governmental institution as a precondition for continued enrollment at the College.

 Each student shall be required to inform the Office of the Vice President of Student Services, in writing, within five (5) days after being convicted for violation of any federal, state or local criminal drug statute where such violation occurred while on College premises or as part of any College sponsored activity.
-A conviction shall mean a finding of guilt (including a plea of no contender) or the imposition of a sentence by a judge or jury in any federal or state court.

 Federal Grant Provisions